 Calista is an artsy restaurant annexed to the hostel Adra.
 They serve a great breakfast with nice and creative presentations.
 They have a variety of dishes also for lunch and dinner.
 Definitely recommended.

-If you want some Guatemala typical food, here you can get the best Caldo de Gallina ever, one of the typical Guatemalan dishes.
+If you want to try some real Guatemalan cuisine, here you can get some of the best Guatemalan food.
+My favorite was the Caldo de Gallina ever, one of the typical Guatemalan dishes.
 So tasty.

 The restaurant is set in a beautiful garden and the table are scattered around to guarantee some privacy.
 The menu is quite varied and includes vegetarian dishes as well.